-POLICY ENV 12: - RENEWABLE ENERGY INFRASTRUCTURE: Proposals in the Plan Area for turbines of 80m or greater tip height will not be supported.
-Individual, small-scale, domestic or small business (up to 25m) proposals will be supported subject to compliance with other conditions in this policy, and with the approval of residents.
+POLICY ENV 12: - RENEWABLE ENERGY INFRASTRUCTURE.
+Proposals in the Plan Area for turbines of 80m or greater tip height will not be supported.
+Individual, small-scale, domestic or small business (up to 25m) proposals will be supported subject to compliance with other conditions in this policy, and with the support of residents.

-Subject to the above paragraph in respect of turbine size, renewable energy Infrastructure of all types in the Plan Area (including solar, ground source heat pumps and aerobic digesters)

-will only be supported if the proposal demonstrates that it will not adversely impact on:
+Subject to the above paragraph in respect of turbine size, renewable energy Infrastructure of all types (including solar, ground source heat pumps and aerobic digesters) will only be supported if the proposal demonstrates that it will not adversely impact on:

-- a) Health and wellbeing of the community by virtue of noise, visual impact, reflections/glare, water pollution, smell, air quality, gaseous or noxious emissions or/and the biodiversity of the surrounding area. - b) The character of the surrounding area including protected views and vistas.
+- a) health and wellbeing of the community by virtue of noise, visual impact, reflections/glare, water pollution, smell, air quality, gaseous or noxious emissions or/and the biodiversity of the surrounding area, and - b) the character of the surrounding area including protected views and vistas.